skeeto/skeeto.github.com/_posts/2021-07-30-strcpy-a-niche-function-you-don-t-need.markdown

 niche, and the correct replacement is `memcpy`.

 If `strcpy` is not easily replaced with `memcpy` then the code is fundamentally wrong.
-Either it's not using `strcpy` safely or it's doing something dumb and should be rewritten.
+Either it's not using `strcpy` correctly or it's doing something dumb and should be rewritten.
 Highlighting such problems is part of what makes `memcpy` such an effective replacement.

 Note: Everything here applies just as much to [`strcat`][strcat] and friends.